1979–80 NFL playoffs: AFC: Pittsburgh Steelers 27, Houston Oilers 13

 The Steelers held the Oilers to only 24 rushing yards, but were also aided by a controversial non-touchdown call to come away with a 27–13 win.
 Houston jumped to a 7–0 lead with just 2:30 into the game when Vernon Perry returned an interception 75 yards for a touchdown.
 Then after the teams exchanged field goals, Pittsburgh quarterback Terry Bradshaw completed two touchdown passes, a 16-yarder to tight end Bennie Cunningham and a 20-yard one to wide receiver John Stallworth.

 With the Steelers leading 17–10, the controversial play occurred during the last seconds of the third quarter after the Oilers advanced to the Pittsburgh 6-yard line.
 With a chance to tie the game, Quarterback Dan Pastorini threw a pass to Mike Renfro at the back of the end zone, and Renfro appeared to have caught it for a touchdown with both feet in bounds before he fell out of the end zone.
 TV replays suggested a catch for a touchdown.
 Despite this, the officials ruled the pass incomplete, saying that Renfro did not have complete control of the ball before going out of bounds.
 The Oilers then had to settle for a 23-yard field goal.

-The Steelers would then score 10 unanswered points in the fourth quarter to clinch the victory.
+The Steelers scored 10 unanswered points in the fourth quarter to clinch the victory.
 A 78-yard drive ended with a field goal and running back Rocky Bleier scored on a 4-yard rushing touchdown.
 Steelers running back Franco Harris rushed for 85 yards and caught 6 passes for 50 yards.
 Houston running back Earl Campbell, the NFL's leading rusher during the season, finished the game with just 15 yards on 17 carries.

 This was the second postseason meeting between the Oilers and Steelers.
 Pittsburgh won the only previous meeting last season.